Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-NetworkArchitecture.md

 ## Option 1: Traditional Hub & Spoke Design

 The most obvious option would be to leverage the traditional Hub & Spoke network architecture that many enterprises have adopted.
-Network transitivity would have to be setup in the Connectivity Hub in order to be able to access data in Storage Account A from VM B. Data would traverse two vnet peerings ((2) and (5)) as well as a Network Virtual Appliance (NVA) hosted inside the Connectivity Hub ((3) and (4)) before it gets gets loaded by the virtual machine (6).
+Network transitivity would have to be setup in the Connectivity Hub in order to be able to access data in Storage Account A from VM B. Data would traverse two vnet peerings ((2) and (5)) as well as a Network Virtual Appliance (NVA) hosted inside the Connectivity Hub ((3) and (4)) before it gets gets loaded by the virtual machine (6) and then stored back into the Storage Account B (8).

 ![Hub and Spoke Architecture](/docs/images/NetworkOptions-HubAndSpoke.png)

 ### User Access Management